iiviigames/ROADocs/README.md

 I like to have all the data I need for a project in a single, interlinked page and thus thought I'd simply create something just like that.

-Framework
+Frameworks?
 ----------

-I'll be using the [docsify](https://docsify.js.org) documentation generator for this project.
+I'll be using either the [docsify](https://docsify.js.org) or the [daux](https://daux.io/) documentation generator  for this project.
 It will be hosted here on Github Pages.
 No promises on if I can complete it, but we'll see.

 :orange_book: